AnindyaMajumder/Uttor-AI/README.md

 ## 🤔 A few Q&A regarding the project

 #### 1. What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?
-I used pdf2image to convert each PDF page into an image, followed by pytesseract with Bengali-trained data to perform optical character recognition.
+I used `pdf2image` to convert each PDF page into an image, followed by `pytesseract` with Bengali-trained data to perform optical character recognition.
 This approach was necessary because, despite the fonts being selectable, they were not mapped to Unicode code points.
-Preprocessing steps—such as binarisation and noise reduction—were applied to improve the clarity of the scanned text and thereby enhance recognition accuracy
+Preprocessing steps, such as binarisation and noise reduction—were applied to improve the clarity of the scanned text and thereby enhance recognition accuracy

 #### 2. What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?
 I opted for a sentence‑based segmentation method.
-Firstly, the raw text was cleaned using the BNLP toolkit to remove artefacts and standardise punctuation.
+Firstly, the raw text was cleaned using the `BNLP toolkit` to remove artefacts and standardise punctuation.
 Subsequently, I split on sentence boundaries detected by the semantic splitter using OPENAI's ```text-embedding-3-large``` with a breakpoint threshold of `0.8`, rather than imposing arbitrary character limits.
 This yields self‑contained, semantically coherent fragments that are well suited to vector‑based similarity search.
 For every page, it will generate numerous embeddings based on the context.
-I excluded pages composed primarily of MCQs, since these often lack explanatory context and could degrade retrieval precision.
+I excluded pages composed primarily of MCQs, since these often lack explanatory context and could degrade retrieval precision (work as noise for this case).

 #### 3. What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?
 For vectorisation, I selected the ```BGE‑m3``` embedding model, owing to its robust support for Bangla script and its capacity to process extended passages (up to 8000 tokens).
 The model generates dense numerical representations that capture the semantic relationships between words and phrases, facilitating the retrieval of passages that best match a given query.